The Founder's Guide to

 Overview

 Kodiak Venture Partners is a seed and early-stage venture capital firm founded in 1999 and headquartered in Waltham, Massachusetts.
 The firm operates from the Bay Colony Corporate Center, located at 1000 Winter Street, Suite 3800.
 Kodiak focuses on technology startups across various sectors, including information technology, communications, semiconductors, software, life sciences, and clean tech.
-With three funds raised, Kodiak has approximately $676-681 million in assets under management (AUM), showcasing its established presence in the venture capital space.
+With three funds raised, Kodiak manages approximately $676-681 million in assets under management (AUM).

 Learn More